dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-ios.md

     ![Intune App SDK iOS: linked frameworks and libraries](../media/intune-app-sdk-ios-linked-frameworks-and-libraries.png)

 	> [!NOTE]
 	> If you plan to release your app to the App Store, please use the version of `libIntuneMAM.a` that is built for release and not the debug version.
-The release version will be in the “release” folder.
-The debug version has verbose output that helps troubleshoot issues with the Intune App SDK.
+The release version will be in the **release** folder.
+The debug version has verbose output that helps troubleshoot problems with the Intune App SDK.

     **Option 2**: Link `IntuneMAM.framework` to your project.
 Drag `IntuneMAM.framework` to the **Linked Frameworks and Libraries** list of the project target.